JacquesIversen/pp5-react/Testing.md

   7. 3 Dots Delete, deletes issue == pass
   8. 3 Dots Delete, confirmation alert apearing == Fail // Alert error
   9. IssueDescription: Vehicle description is displayed in right side == pass
-  10. IssueDescription: Owner Biography and Avatar is displayed in right side == Fail
+  10. IssueDescription: Owner Biography and Avatar is displayed in right side == Pass
   11. CreateComment: Create comment module is Rendered == Pass
   12. CreateComment: Create comment module creates comments when promted data == Pass
   13. CreateComment: When comment created, user is verified with alert == Fail
-  14. CreateComment: created with blank should result in displayed error == fail
+  14. CreateComment: created with blank should result in displayed error == Fail
-  15. CreateComment: create a comment (not logged in) should guide you to login == fail
+  15. CreateComment: create a comment (not logged in) not visible == Pass
   16. Comment: Comments should appear stacked, and GET all comments realted to issue == pass
-  17. Comment: Comments should filter with newest ascending == fail // Change in PP5_api
+  17. Comment: Comments should filter with newest ascending == pass
   18. Comment: Comments should contain avatar, creation datetime == pass
   19. Comment: Comments should contain message/content == pass
   20. Comment/Like: Should display 2 waving hands on own comments == pass